-Friends and its partners’ scientific research and habitat assessments help inform the region’s decision-makers and government agencies so their growth management decisions can be based on current science.
+Scientific research and habitat assessments from Friends and its partners help inform our regional decision-makers and government agencies so their growth management decisions can be based on current science.

 forage fish spawning habitat survey